4neesh/DevBlog/src/posts/003AOPbasics.md

 ```

 <p>
-The <strong>@Aspect</strong> annotation directs Spring to look for Advice within this class.
+The <strong>@Aspect</strong> annotation informs Spring that there may be Advice within this class to process.
 </p>

 <h5>Defining Pointcut expressions</h5>